-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: January 2010 (Switch April 2019)

-The first game (and the better game) takes inspiration from the Four Horsemen of the Apocalypse, with players taking on the role of the Horseman War (the brother to the sequel’s protagonist).
-This hack and slash game is great fun but came with some minor technical bugs, but the voice-acting is top-notch (Mark Hamill and Troy Baker both lend their voices), the combat is great, and the replay value is very high – this is a great and fascinating world with a great story.
+The first (and better) game takes inspiration from the Four Horsemen of the Apocalypse, with players taking on the role of the Horseman War (the brother to the sequel’s protagonist).
+This hack and slash game is great fun but came with some minor technical bugs.
+The voice-acting is top-notch (Mark Hamill and Troy Baker both lend their voices), the combat is great, and the replay value is very high – this is a great and fascinating world with an engaging story.
 It’s a shame that the sequel couldn’t quite reach the heights of this game, as it could have led to a much bigger series.

 #7 Windstorm: Ari’s Arrival